amient/kafka-metrics/README.md

 ### Multi-Data-Centre Scenario
 </a>

-For multi-DC, potentially global deployments, where metrics from several disparate clusters need to be collected, each cluster has produces to it's local kafka brokers and one of the existing mirroring components (Kafka Prism, Kafka Mirror Maker, ...) is deployed to aggregate local metrics topic into a single aggregated stream of metrics from across the system.
+For multi-DC, potentially global deployments, where metrics from several disparate clusters need to be collected, each cluster has its agent which publishes into a local metrics stream and one of the existing mirroring components (Kafka Prism, Kafka Mirror Maker, ...) is deployed to aggregate local metrics topic into a single aggregated stream providing a real-time monitoring of the entire system.

 ![scenario0](doc/kafka-metrics-scenario2.png)